 Other Japan Packing List Items

-In addition to your US to Japan power adapter these items will help you pack with intention and expand the possibilities of your getaway.
+In addition to your US to Japan power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
 Also, check out our Japan packing list for more inspiration and ideas.

 Thanks to packing cubes, you no longer have to sift through every single thing in your bag to find what you’re looking for.
 Instead, pack each type of clothing in a clearly labeled packing cube.
 When you’re trying to find something small like a pair of socks, you’ll be glad your bag is so organized.